-Joe reviews his assumptions and recognizes that the QC supervisor is not at the bottling control panel 24 hours per day.
-He decides to make a realistic estimate of the number of hours the QC supervisor would be present at the bottling control panel, keeping his other assumptions constant (i.e., the gauges are constantly present 24 hours per day and all three gauges remain on (i.e., shutter is open)).
-He then recalculates the annual dose received (see Table G-7).
+Joe reviews his assumptions and recognizes that the secretary is not at the desk 24 hours per day.
+He decides to make a realistic estimate of the number of hours the secretary sits in the chair at the desk, keeping his other assumptions constant {i.e., the gauges are constantly present (24 hours per day) and all three gauges remain in storage with no other use}.
+He then recalculates the annual dose received (see Table H-7).

-Table G-7.
-Calculational Method, Part 2-Annual Dose Received From Gauges 1, 2, and 3

-Step No. Description Results 9 A. Average number of hours per day that individual spends in area of concern (e.g., worker present at bottling control panel 5 hours per day; the rest of the day the worker is away from the area performing other duties not in the vicinity of gauges) 5 B. Average number of days per week in area (e.g., worker is part time and works 3 days a week) 3 52 C. Average number of weeks per year in area (e.g., worker works all year) 10 Multiply the results of Step 9A by the results of Step 9B by the results of Step 9C = AVERAGE NUMBER OF HOURS IN AREA OF CONCERN PER YEAR 5 × 3 × 52 = 780 11 Multiply the sum in Step 7 by the results of Step 10 = ANNUAL DOSE RECEIVED FROM GAUGES CONSIDERING REALISTIC ESTIMATE OF TIME SPENT IN AREA OF CONCERN, in mrem per year 0.167 × 780 = 130
+Table H- Calculational Method, Part 2-Annual Dose Received from Gauges 1, 2, and 3 1 Step No. Description Results 9 A. Average number of hours per day that individual spends in area of concern (e.g., secretary sits at desk 5 hours per day; the rest of the day the secretary is away from the desk area copying, filing, etc.) 5 B. Average number of days per week in area (e.g., secretary is part time and works 3 days a week) 3 C. Average number of weeks per year in area (e.g., secretary works all year) 52 10 Multiply the results of Step 9A by the results of Step 9B by the results of Step 9C = AVERAGE NUMBER OF HOURS IN AREA OF CONCERN PER YEAR 5 × 3 × 52 = 780 11 Multiply the sum in Step 7 by the results of Step 10 = ANNUAL DOSE RECEIVED FROM GAUGES CONSIDERING REALISTIC ESTIMATE OF TIME SPENT IN AREA OF CONCERN, in mrem per year 0.167 × 780 = 130